-Profile Symfony requests, console commands, and workers with framework-aware performance monitoring
+Profile Symfony requests and console commands with framework-aware performance monitoring

-Perfbase helps Symfony teams isolate slow routes, service-container hotspots, Messenger regressions, and database bottlenecks without turning observability into a custom project.
+Perfbase helps Symfony teams isolate slow routes, service-container hotspots, console regressions, and database bottlenecks without turning observability into a custom project.

 Why teams choose Perfbase for Symfony